PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Problem Formulation

 The terminal state $s_{L+1}$ models the idle interval following the final transition.
 Let $z \in \{0,1\}$ denote the duty-cycling decision, where $z=1$ indicates that the accelerator remains active during the idle interval.
 The idle energy is given by $E_{\text{idle}}(s_{L+1}) = z \cdot P_{\text{idle}} \cdot [T_{\text{max}}-T_{\text{infer}}]$, where $P_{\text{idle}}$ denotes the idle power, capturing both static leakage and residual dynamic power under clock gating.
 Thus, idle energy is incurred only when the accelerator remains active.

-We note that the configuration energy associated with programming control registers is not included, as it is a one-time cost offset not controlled by the solver and independent of the selected schedule.
-The voltage–frequency relation is implicitly captured in the latency and energy of each $s_i$, and the resulting search space grows combinatorially with the number of rail subsets, layers, domains, and voltage levels, making exhaustive search intractable.
+One-time configuration energy is excluded because it is independent of the selected schedule.
+Voltage-frequency behavior is captured in each state's latency and energy.
+The resulting search space grows combinatorially with rail subsets, layers, domains, and voltage levels, making exhaustive search intractable.